 5. Year-round tax planning support

-From the day you join, you get access to our in-house tax professionals to help you plan smart moves that minimize your tax bill.
+From the day you join, you get access to our tax professionals to help you plan smart moves that minimize your tax bill.
 Come year end, we do tax preparation and even filing on your behalf.
 This year-round support turns tax season from panicked preparation to complete peace of mind.